dotse/tls-fed-auth/tls-fed-auth.md

 -   entity_id (REQUIRED)

-    URI that identifies the entity.
-It MUST be globally unique.
+    A URI that uniquely identifies the entity.
+This identifier MUST NOT collide with any other entity_id within the system or any external systems that the entity might interact with.

     Example: "https://example.com"